9 min read

 • For IARs or IBDs, this is more complicated.
 You must find a way to determine the approximate AUM of that advisor’s individual practice, but since they are part of a larger corporate RIA, there is no specific filing to guide you.
 You must leverage other clues found on company websites and personal LinkedIn profiles to segment these advisors on approximate size groupings.
 Some helpful context clues are title, tenure at the firm, office location, team size, awards/accolades, etc. The challenge is that clues like “title” can vary from firm to firm.
 A vice president at one firm could be a junior advisor managing $40M in assets, while that same title at a different firm could be a 30-year veteran managing over $200M.
 This level of segmenting requires skill and experience, and sometimes, you may benefit from a 3rd party to help with this.

-3. Enrich your target data: once you have narrowed down your target group, you must ensure you have the best contact information to conduct outreach.
+Once you have narrowed down your target group, you must ensure you have the best contact information to conduct outreach.
 You’ve already invested significant money into a data source and considerable time in your segmentation process; you must now invest in the integrity of your data.

-• Manual enrichment: it requires you or someone on your team to research each individual target contact information such as work emails, personal emails, LinkedIn profiles, phone numbers, etc. This can all be gathered with some savvy internet research, and even though it is time-consuming, it’s necessary.
+• Manual Enrichment: it requires you or someone on your team to research each individual target contact information such as work emails, personal emails, LinkedIn profiles, phone numbers, etc. This can all be gathered with some savvy internet research, and even though it is time-consuming, it’s necessary.

-• 3rd party enrichment: alternatively, there are 3rd party data sources specializing in enriching contact information.
+• 3rd-Party Enrichment: alternatively, there are 3rd party data sources specializing in enriching contact information.
 Some of these data providers include ZoomInfo or Lead411.
 Your advisor-focused data source may provide some contact information, but you will likely want a 3rd party that specializes in contact info.

 Even when potential targets have been identified, winning them over can be equally challenging.
 Since in 2024, we expect to see an acquisition buyer's market; sellers will tend to be more selective, emphasizing the importance of having a compelling messaging strategy that addresses the needs and aspirations of potential targets.
 Focus your message on who you are, what you are trying to accomplish, and how you will benefit a target; not every message must include all three points but ensure consistent messaging throughout your outreach campaign.

-1. Who are you, and why is your firm a desirable partner?
 Before you even describe your transaction thesis, you must identify what differentiates you and your business from everyone else in the market trying to execute similar growth strategies.
 What makes your firm special?
 Why is your firm an attractive destination for advisors looking for a partner?
 What are the key benefits of partnering with you?
 Think these through, and if you find that your firm is deficient in some of these areas, you might want to check out our RIA Growth Guide, which touches on these points.

-2. What problem do you solve for targets?
 You need to clearly identify the pain points you will solve for a target.
 If you are seeking for retiring advisors, then you are solving their succession plans and ensuring their clients will be well cared for after they retire.
 If your targets are full businesses, then you may be solving monetization issues for RIA owners by allowing them to take some chips off the table.
 If your targets are IARs, then you may just be providing a better platform for them to run their businesses *or* you may just be offering them better economics than they get at their current RIA.
 Keep the other person in mind when you develop this part of your story.

-3. Clearly describe your own goals or “transaction thesis.”
 Is your business interested in full acquisitions, or are you looking for a partnership?
 Are you seeking a merger of equals, or are you simply looking to recruit more advisors into your firm?
 Be precise about what types of transactions you are trying to pursue, and make sure you have a clear way of messaging that to your targets.
 State your goals and let people opt out if they are not aligned.
 To build a good pipeline, we must weed out any candidates who don’t align with your goals.

-4. Call-to-action: ensure your messaging has a clear call-to-action or CTA.
+• Call-to-Action: ensure your messaging has a clear call-to-action or CTA.
 For most messages, this should simply be a request for an introductory call.
 This will give you the opportunity to speak with a target, share your story in more detail, and learn more about their business.
 Other CTAs can include an invitation to join a webinar or encouragement to download a white paper you have written about a relevant topic.
 Regardless of what it is, every message sent to the target should have a clear CTA that allows them to interact more with you or your content.

-STEP 5: Execute your outbound strategy.
+Step 5: Execute your outbound strategy.

 Conceptually, this is as simple as sending some emails or making some phone calls, but this could be extremely time-consuming and inefficient use of your time.
 There are ways to make this process more scalable.

-4. Texting: SMS outreach works in similar ways to email automation, but obviously, you’ll need to ensure you have good cell phone contact data for this to be valuable.
+• Texting: SMS outreach works in similar ways to email automation, but obviously, you’ll need to ensure you have good cell phone contact data for this to be valuable.

 Conclusion